China's export growth unexpectedly speeds up in April

 China ran a trade surplus of US$42.85 billion for the month, customs said, wider than a US$28.1 billion surplus tipped in the Reuters poll.

-However, analysts still expect China's gross domestic product growth could slow from the record 18.3per cent expansion in the January-March quarter as the COVID-19 pandemic disrupts global supply chains, slowing movement of goods and driving up shipment costs.
+However, analysts still expect that China's gross domestic product growth could slow from the record 18.3 per cent expansion in the January to March quarter as the COVID-19 pandemic disrupts global supply chains, slowing movement of goods and driving up shipment costs.

 A persistent shortage of semiconductors needed for a wide range of products including consumer electronics and cars is also starting to hurt manufacturers, weighing on production.